Haverfordwest Race Course Walk

 - Continue walking through this copse until the path broadens again.
 At this point you can choose whether to continue with the walk, or take a short-cut back to the start:

 - To continue the longer walk turn right through a white kissing gate in a gap in the hedge or to take the short-cut continue around the race course and back to the cricket clubhouse

-- To continue the longer walk turn right through a white kissing gate in a gap in the hedge, which brings you onto a narrow tarmaced road.
+- To continue the longer walk turn right through a white kissing gate in a gap in the hedge, which brings you onto a narrow tarmacked road.

-- Cross the road and go through another white painted kissing gate, which is clearly waymarked and enter a beautiful narrow shady green lane that begins descending gradually into the valley.
+- Cross the road and go through another kissing gate on the right and enter a beautiful narrow shady green lane that begins descending gradually into the valley.

 - Follow this lane for some distance.